czbiohub-sf/MIDAS/docs/output.rst

     marker_genes/phyeco/temp/100001/genome2/genome2.markers.fa
     marker_genes/phyeco/temp/100001/genome2/genome2.markers.map

-For all the representative genomes, the identified marker genes were concatenated into monolithic ``marker_genes.fa``, from which ``hs-blastn`` index would be constructed.
+For all the representative genomes, the identified marker genes are concatenated into monolithic ``marker_genes.fa``, from which a ``hs-blastn`` index is constructed.
 The indexed ``marker_genes.fa`` serves as the SCG marker databases.

 .. code-block:: shell